-In a handwritten note left behind for loved ones, Orton stoically wrote that his suicide was “the right thing to do, given the circumstances, because it’s what’s good for business.”
+In a handwritten note left behind for loved ones, Orton stoically wrote that his suicide was “the right thing to do, given the circumstances, because it’s what’s best for business.”

 Orton earned his reputation as the Legend Killer around 2004 after violently attacking and sidelining established stars of professional wrestling such as Ric Flair, Shawn Michaels and Mick Foley.

-Having recently become WWE Champion for the seventh time in his career, Orton had transitioned from being merely a WWE superstar to being a bona fide legend.
+Having recently ascended to main-event status again as a member of the reunited Evolution, Orton had transitioned from being merely a WWE superstar to being a bona fide legend.

 In order to maintain the integrity of his “Legend Killer” persona, Orton descended (very slowly) into the basement of his St. Louis home and, listening to the voices in his head, ended his life.